Cubic M To Sq Ft

 Q: Can I convert cubic meters directly to square feet?

 A: No, you cannot directly convert cubic meters to square feet.
-Cubic meters measure volume (three-dimensional), while square feet measure area (two-dimensional).
+That said, cubic meters measure volume (three-dimensional), while square feet measure area (two-dimensional).
 You need to know the thickness or depth to make the conversion.

 Q: What if my material isn't rectangular?